+Net cash provided by financing activities for the year ended December 31, 2016 was \$272.7 million.
+Net cash provided by financing activities reflects \$97.1 million from issuance of common stock, \$272.5 million from proceeds of financing arrangements, \$3.0 million from exercise of stock options, partially offset by \$80.2 million from payments on the secured loans and payments on capital lease arrangements, \$13.5 million for capped call fees related to securing debt and \$1.3 million from vesting of RSUs.

 Net cash provided by financing activities for the year ended December 31, 2015 was \$290.9 million.
-Net cash provided by financing activities reflects \$243.0 million from issuance of common stock, \$50.0 million from proceeds of financing arrangement with Redmile Group, \$11.2 million from exercise of stock options and \$4.0 million from exercise of warrants, partially offset by \$15.3 million from paying the secured loan and \$2.0 million from vesting of restricted stock units.
+Net cash provided by financing activities reflects \$243.0 million from issuance of common stock, \$50.0 million from proceeds of financing arrangement with Redmile Group, \$11.2 million from exercise of stock options and \$4.0 million from exercise of warrants, partially offset by \$15.3 million from paying the secured loan and \$2.0 million from vesting of RSUs.

-Net cash provided by financing activities for the year ended December 31, 2014 was \$139.2 million and reflects \$135.8 million in proceeds from the issuance of common stock and \$3.7 million from exercise of stock options, partially offset by \$0.3 million on payment on our secured loan agreement.